“We have many disparate data sources and we’re having a hard time getting a global view of all our data across our organization.”

 - Google provides a rich product suite of managed and serverless big data and analytics services that make it easy and accessible for anyone to leverage and integrate highly performant components when building data analytics platform on GCP.

-Learn more about Pythian’s Cloud solutions for Google Cloud Platform and check out our Analytics as a Service solution (Kick AaaS, a fully-managed end-to-end service that brings your multi-source, multi-format data together in the cloud).
+Learn more about Pythian’s Cloud solutions for Google Cloud Platform and check out our Analytics as a Service solution (A fully-managed end-to-end service that brings your multi-source, multi-format data together in the cloud).

 Interested in working with John?
 Schedule a tech call.